formidableworks/react-demos/demo3/readme.md

 ## important implementation bits.

-- [MainScriptChecker.tsx](./src/MainScriptChecker.tsx#L23-L55) - performs a hhtp head request on the 'main script', failure case means an update is available.
+- [HashChecker.tsx](./src/HashChecker.tsx#L35-L74) - performs a http get request on index.html, searches for an updated hash (an update is available).

 ## pros and cons

-- **pro** no service worker complexity, just plain old react.
-- **pro** implementation is highly portable (self contained).
-- **pro** since the polling code lives in reactland™, its easy to create a pretty widget.
-- **con** failure case is dependant on the hosting tech (used to host create react app's static output).
+- **pro** update check is dependent on index.html contents, not host tech. (index.html is guaranteed to exist on a successful deployment)